nansencenter/NERSC-HYCOM-CICE/doc/python.md

 [TOC]

-# Description

-This repository contains the source code necessary to run the coupled HYCOM-CICE model developed at NERSC.
-In the repository you will find the HYCOM and CICE source codes, utility routines, and a directory containing a simple model setup (Directory TP0a1.00).
-Below is a short description of how to set up and compile the code

 # Prerequisites

-The following tools are necessary in many parts of the code.

-A working fortran compiler.

-To run the HYCOM-CICE coupled code, you will need to have a working installation of the Eearth System Modelling Framework: https://www.earthsystemcog.org/projects/esmf/download/.
-The code has been tested and verified to work with ESMF v 5.2.0.rp3.

-A working python 2.7 installation, with the following packages
+You will need a  working python 2.7 installation, with the following packages

 * [numpy](https://pypi.python.org/pypi/numpy)